Explore California's most southwestern State Park

 Located within the Tijuana River National Estuarine Research Reserve, Border Field State Park sits in the very southwestern corner of the United States, 15 miles south of San Diego.
 This important wildlife habitat, comprised of sand dunes and salt marshes, gives refuge to critically threatened and endangered birds such as the Western snowy plover, the California Least tern, and the light-footed Ridgway's rail.

-Effective December 28, 2022: Border Field State Park is currently CLOSED due to flooding from recent storm activity and cross-border flow events.
+ALERT: Effective August 20, 2023: Border Field State Park will be CLOSED due to cross-border flow event from the rainstorm.
 The roads and trails may be flooded with sewage contaminated water and mud.
-Out of precaution and public safety, the park is closed to vehicles, hiking, biking, and equestrian activity until further notice.
+Out of precaution and public safety, the park is closed to hiking, biking, equestrian activity and vehicles until further notice.

 Please note: There is no access to Friendship Circle from Border Field State Park.
 Friendship Circle is operated by the U.S. Customs and Border Protection.

 9:30a.m. to 5:00p.m.

 April 15 - Day before Memorial Day Weekend